nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Deleting a student while all students are being shown

-    * Prerequisites: Multiple "Students" shown in the list of students.
+    * Prerequisites: Multiple students shown in the list of students.

     * Note: We will be using index `1` to conduct manual testing for positive tests, but feel free to test with any valid index (any positive integer shown in the student list).

     * Test case: `delete 1`<br>
-      Expected: `Student` of index `1` is deleted from the list. `Student` will be unenrolled from the `Lesson`, and `Lesson` with `Student` inside will decrease its size by `1`.
+      Expected: The student at index `1` is deleted from the list.
+The student will be unenrolled from the lessons they are enrolled in, and the mentioned lessons will decrease its size by 1.
 Details of the deleted student shown in the status message.

     * Test case: `delete 0`<br>
       Expected: No student is deleted.
 Error details shown in the status message.